pramodk/spack-configs/README.md

 ![spack lmod av](.images/lmod_llvm_load_av.png)

-As second hiearchy is MPI, all modules compiled with MPI as hidden in the next hierarchy.
+As second hierarchy is MPI, all modules compiled with MPI as hidden in the next hierarchy.
 This is useful when we don't to mix modules compiled with two different MPIs for two different network fabrics.
 Note that the Python is shown in 2nd hierarchy itself because it is not dependent on MPI.
 After loading OpenMPI module, the `module avail` looks like below:

 ![spack lmod av](.images/lmod_llvm_load_openmpi_av.png)